 Additional resources in our library include:

-Our surname card file with about 130,000 index cards has been digitized and can be search from this website, see the button in the column at the left of the screen.
+Our surname card file with about 130,000 index cards has been digitized and can be searched from this website, see the button in the column at the left of the screen.
 Over 80,000 pages of unpublished documents, many are family histories, have been scanned and can be searched electronically in our library.
 Loose materials in vertical files are currently being scanned.
 We have "Genealogical Periodical Annual Index" (GPAI) and "Periodical Source Index" (PERSI).

 Computers have been upgraded to cable internet connectivity for maximum performance when accessing our information subscriptions on the internet.
 The library subscribes to Ancestry Library Edition, American Ancestors (NEHGS), and others, through which we can access censuses, the Social Security Death Index, immigration lists, Civil War records, WWI draft registration cards, etc.